XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 This configuration connects your validator to the network using two public hubs.
 This configuration is similar to [connecting using proxies you run yourself](#connect-using-proxies), but instead you connect through public hubs.
 Successful public hubs embody the following traits:

 - Good bandwidth.

 - Connections with a lot of reliable peers.

 - Ability to relay messages reliably.

 **Pros:**

-  - Enables you to trust your validator's peers because you are connecting to public hubs.
+  - Enables you to trust your validator's peers because you only connect to well-known servers with a high reputation.

   - Provides easy access to safe connections to the network.

   - Compared to [connecting using proxies](#connect-using-proxies), may be less likely to cause your validator to disconnect from the network due to a simultaneous peer outage.

 **Cons:**

   - Uses the default (most popular) public hubs, so it's distinctly possible that a public hub may be too busy to provide your validator with a connection to the network.
 Assuming that you can solely rely on a default public hub to provide your validator with a connection to the network may not be the best idea.

-If you want to rely on public hubs, it's better to have more of them.
-And, even better, use public hubs that aren't the default hubs whose duties include bootstrapping. ***TODO: where can users find other public hubs?***
+    To help avoid this issue, use more public hubs; the more the better.
+It can also help to use non-default hubs, which are less likely to be busy helping new servers find other peers.

 _**To connect your validator to the network using public hubs, set the following configurations in your validator’s `rippled.cfg` file:**_